 See recipe card for quantities.

-Step 2: Whisk the eggs until light and fluffy
+Step 2: Whisk the eggs until light and fluffy.
+A hand mixer works really well for this step.

 Storage

-Malasadas (Guyanese pancakes) are best enjoyed while freshly made and hot.
-You may store any leftover pancakes at room temperature for a day or two and then moved into the refrigerator.
+Enjoy Malasadas (Guyanese pancakes) while freshly made and hot.
+You may store any leftover pancakes at room temperature for a day or two and then move them to the refrigerator.
 Please note that when refrigerated they may dry out.

-Let the batter rest for at least 1 hour and no more that 1 and ½ hours.
+- Let the batter rest for at least 1 hour but no more than 1 and 1/2 hours.
 If it rests longer than that it may overproof and have a very yeasty taste.
 You may let the batter rest in a warm over.
 Warm up the oven for 5 minutes at 200 °F and then turn it off.
 Then cover the batter and place it in the oven for an hour.
-The method results in a perfectly light and fluffy batter.
+This method results in a perfectly light and fluffy batter.

 Malasadas (Guyanese Pancake)